fan2/mkdocs/docs/blog/posts/cs/struct-alignment.md

 > Without a value specified, pack all structure members together *without* holes.
 When a value is specified (which must be a small power of two), pack structure members according to this value, representing the ***maximum*** alignment (that is, objects with default alignment requirements larger than this are output potentially unaligned at the next fitting location.

 当不指定参数时，`-fpack-struct` 相当于 `struct __attribute__((__packed__))`，满足 weakest alignment requirement，按 1 字节对齐。

+[Data structure alignment](https://en.wikipedia.org/wiki/Data_structure_alignment): Alternatively, one can ***pack*** the structure, omitting the padding, which may lead to slower access, but uses three quarters as much memory.

 ### #pragma pack